RaDoN135/-Predicting-Mortality-in-Liver-Cirrhosis-Patients-Using-Machine-Learning/README.md

 ## 🔬 Clinical Motivation

 Chronic liver diseases, particularly cirrhosis, remain a leading cause of morbidity and mortality worldwide.
 Early identification of at-risk patients enables timely interventions and resource optimization.
-This project aims to explore the role of ML models in supporting such clinical decisions.
+This project explores the role of machine learning in supporting such clinical decisions.

 ## 📁 Project Structure